lenknerd/skrate/README.md

 The `-h` option will start the server on your local network as opposed to your machine only.
 Default flask port is 5000.

-Verbose output may be seen by adding the `--debug` argument after `skrate.py` for any command.
 Log messages go to stdout and `/tmp/skrate_service.log`.
 For further help see

 	run_skrate --help